 The Hill's Hot Rod crew rolls in style to many shows nationwide.
-Be on the lookout for a cross-country tour with The Hot Rod Dime in 2008.
+Be on the lookout for a c

 See, we told you they do it all.
 Complimentary yard service with every build.
-"You can't hustle a hustler!"
+"You can't h

 Everyone does everything from suspension to fabrication, bodywork, mechanics, and restoration.

 Specialty: Custom one-off builds from the ground up, finish experts